Quiz: Can you defend against XSS vulnerability?

 How do templating systems perform?

-We will test popular templating systems from the questions in this quiz to determine the effectiveness of their auto-escaping.
-Let the review of PHP templating systems begin.
+We will test popular templating systems against the scenarios from this quiz to determine the effectiveness of their auto-escaping.
+Let the assessment of PHP templating systems begin.

 Twig ❌